apache/activemq/THREAT_MODEL.md

 - **`BlobMessage` URIs are not validated by the broker.** They look like broker data but the fetch and its target are the client's trust decision.
   *(documented — `SECURITY.md`)*
+- **XA Transaction scope lives across connections** XA Transactions are designed (by specification) to be resumed or modified across client connections, provided each connection is authenticated and authorized appropriately.
+XA Transaction Ids are similar to a web session id and are designed to be secret between unrelated clients, hard to guess, and short-lived.

 **Well-known attack classes left to the caller/operator:** Java deserialization gadget-chain RCE (bounded, not eliminated, by the allow-list); SSRF via